Brønnøysund Airport: History

 Airport security was introduced on 1 January 2005.
 This put a large strain on the terminal capacity and the terminal had to be expanded.
 Makeshift solutions were used, such as plywood boards to allocate people through the security check.
 In late 2004, the airport started planning an all-new terminal building, as the old terminal was deemed both too small and out of date.
 Construction of the NOK-115-million terminal started on 24 October 2006.
 As the first airport in the world, Brønnøysund received SCAT-I, a satellite-based landing system, on 29 October 2007.
 The new terminal opened on 26 May 2008, which allowed the a restaurant to open at the airport, all vehicles to be stored indoors and included a new helicopter terminal.
 Thon Hotel Torghatten opened in October 2009 and an airport surveillance radar was installed in 2010, making Brønnøysund the first regional airport in Norway to have one.

 Widerøe reintroduced direct flights to Oslo on 10 May 2010.
 Statoil started using scheduled services instead of their previous charter flights on 2 January 2011.
 This caused Widerøe to increase the number of direct flights to Oslo to three per day on 1 April 2011.
 Widerøe introduced irregular charter flights to Manchester in April 2012, largely targeting English tourists traveling on holidays and Norwegian football patriots.

 Avinor was working on plans to close the airports in Sandnessjøen, Mo i Rana and Mosjøen and replace them with a new primary airport at Mo i Rana.
 Brønnøysund has stated that they wish to keep their airport and not be part of a central airport for the region.
 There is over 3 hours driving distance to Mo i Rana (compared to 5 hours to the much larger Trondheim airport).
 There have also been launched proposals by local politicians to extend the runway at Brønnøysund to 2000 m.
-This proposal was in 2012 dismissed by the municipal council, who instead wanted a shorter extension to allow landing of Dash 8 Q400 aircraft.
+This proposal was in 2012 dismissed by the municipal council, which instead wanted a shorter extension to allow landing of Dash 8 Q400 aircraft.

 Facilities

 The airport is located 2.5 km southeast of the town center of Brønnøysund.
 It consists of a combined passenger terminal and works building and includes a café.
 There is a separate helicopter terminal.
 The runway, numbered 04–22, is 1200 × 30 m; when including the safety zones at each end the total length is 1440 m.
 It is the only regional airport in Norway which has an airport surveillance radar installed.
 The airport had 117,471 passengers, 10,494 aircraft movements and 39 tonnes of cargo in 2014.

 Taxis, paid parking and car rental is available at the airport.
 Driving time to the town center is about five to seven minutes.
-There is a bus service operated by Torghatten Trafikkselskap form the airport to the town center; onwards connection is available to several areas in Helgeland and Namdalen.
+There is a bus service operated by Torghatten Trafikkselskap from the airport to the town center; onwards connection is available to several areas in Helgeland and Namdalen.
 Ferry and fast ferry services are also operated from the town center to nearby islands.
 The 44-room Thon Hotel Torghatten is located next to the airport.